 - 1. Students possessing a Bachelor's degree from a Dutch higher education institution can enrol for the Master's degree programme Aerospace Engineering per 1 September and 1 February.
-The admission deadlines are 1 May for students who wish to enrol per 1 September and 1 December for students who wish to enrol per 1 February.
-Students that would like to apply for the Space Flight track are excluded from enrolment per 1 February 2022 and can enrol per 1 September 2022 and 1 February 2023 only. - 2.
+The admission deadlines are 1 May for students who wish to enrol per 1 September and 1 December for students who wish to enrol per 1 February. - 2.
 For EER students, a rolling admission applies with an application deadline of 1 April.
 Enrolment is only possible per 1 September. - 3.
 For non-EER students the application deadline is 1 January, selective admission on the basis of submitted materials.
 Enrolment is only possible per 1 September. - 4.
 The Master's degree programme Aerospace Engineering strives for a diverse and balanced student population both at programme and at track level.
 This will be taken into account when considering applicants' track preferences.